La Luz del Mundo: Sexual abuse accusations against Samuel Joaquín

-On May 18, 1997, a group of women claimed on the Mexican network Televisa that they had been sexually abused by Samuel Joaquín approximately twenty years earlier.
-In a third report on August 17, shortly after the church's most significant holiday, former member Moisés Padilla Íñiguez also accused Samuel Joaquín of sexually abusing him when he was a teenager.
+In May 1997, a group of women claimed on the Mexican network Televisa that they had been sexually abused by Samuel Joaquín approximately twenty years earlier.
+In a third report in August, shortly after the church's most significant holiday, former member Moisés Padilla Íñiguez also accused Samuel Joaquín of sexually abusing him when he was a teenager.
 These accusations were amplified by Jorge Erdely's anti-cult group, which demanded that La Luz del Mundo be stripped of its legal recognition as a religious organization.
 Four people later filed formal complaints with the state prosecutor, but the statute of limitations had passed.

-The issue reignited in February 1998 when Padilla reported being kidnapped and stabbed by two gunmen.
+In February 1998, the issue reignited when Padilla reported being kidnapped and stabbed by two gunmen.
 Padilla received 57 shallow slashes from a dagger which could have resulted in death from blood loss.
 Padilla blamed Samuel Joaquín for the stabbing and for an earlier attack in which he was allegedly beaten by men who warned him against denouncing the Church leader.
 Judicial authorities investigating the charges said the alleged victims had not been fully cooperative, whereas former church members expressed skepticism of the Mexican legal system, arguing that it favored the Church.